NEW job opportunities: Project Coordinator and Laboratory Technician

-The EcoGenomics research group under Principal Investigators Dr. Paul Wilson (Trent University) and Dr. Micheline Manseau (Environment & Climate Change Canada) is recruiting a full-time Caribou Genomics Coordinator for Project Management and a 6-month limited-term (with a potential for longer-term) Laboratory Technician in support of a nation-wide genomics research and monitoring project on caribou.
-CARIBOU…
+Due: May 17th, 2024 The EcoGenomics research group under Principal Investigators Dr. Paul Wilson (Trent University) and Dr. Micheline Manseau (Environment & Climate Change Canada) is recruiting multiple Post-Doctotal Fellows (PDFs) in support of a nation-wide genomics research and monitoring project on caribou.
+The PDF positions will be based out of Peterborough, Ontario at Trent…

 Read more